-Observing assets and reconciling them to the accounting records will be addressed in our next blog post.
+Step #7 and #8, observing assets and reconciling assets to the accounting records, will be addressed in our next blog post here.

 Please also visit our Resources page for a collection of all of our attachments and templates, as well as a link to a recent presentation for inventorying capital assets.

 If you have more questions related to inventorying capital assets, feel free to reach out to Kevin directly:

 If you'd like to get more free tips, as well as downloadable tools and templates for your agency, please join our mailing list here!

 (We’ll send you a monthly curated selection of our blog posts.
 You can unsubscribe at any time.)